-The Brown/RISD Dual Degree Program (DDP) offers a unique opportunity for interdisciplinary education in which students earn both a Bachelor of Arts (AB) degree from Brown and a Bachelor of Fine Arts (BFA) degree from RISD by pursuing majors at each campus.
-The purpose of this rigorous course of study is to offer highly capable, talented and self-motivated students enhanced opportunities for integrating diverse spheres of academic work.
-In the process they gain access to a broader range of faculty and resources than would be available if they pursued a degree at either one or the other campus.
+The Brown | RISD Dual Degree Program (BRDD) offers a rigorous course of study for highly capable and self-motivated students to integrate diverse spheres of academic work, earning both a Bachelor of Arts (AB) degree from Brown and a Bachelor of Fine Arts (BFA) degree from RISD simultaneously.
+The program provides access to a broader range of faculty and resources than is available in pursuing a degree at either one or the other institution.

-Established in 2007, the DDP is the first of its kind in the country to build on the different but complementary strengths of two world-class institutions.
+Established in 2007, the BRDD is the first of its kind in the country to build on the different but complementary strengths of two world-class institutions.
 RISD provides specialized education in the ﬁne arts, visual media, architecture, design and the liberal arts.
 Brown offers comprehensive concentrations in the physical and biological sciences, social sciences, mathematics and the humanities.

 BRDD candidates have pursued majors in such disciplines as Apparel Design and Environmental Studies, Furniture Design and Mechanical Engineering, Printmaking and International Relations, and Film/Animation/Video and Physics, among many other interesting combinations.
 Prospective students must apply and be accepted to both institutions, and then be approved for admission to the BRDD.